TheEarnest/Potential-Predictability/README.md

 ## Working Notes

-  * Trouble in presenting local maximum predictability!!!.
+  * Trouble in presenting local maximum predictability!!!
+(HDF error).
   * Should noted where is the main scripts sitting
   * Should add the sctipt for calculating PPP with observation
   * Should add a matlab script for ploting results of vertical section (mainly for MICOM)